-Bond Premium.
-The PAC Bonds were sold at a premium.
-An investor that acquires an Offered Bond for a cost greater than its remaining stated redemption price at maturity and holds such bond as a capital asset will be considered to have purchased such bond at a premium and, subject to prior election permitted by Section 171(c) of the Code, may generally amortize such premium under the constant yield method.
+Bond for a cost greater than its remaining stated redemption price at maturity and holds such bond as a capital asset will be considered to have purchased such bond at a premium and, subject to prior election permitted by Section 171(c) of the Code, may generally amortize such premium under the constant yield method.
 Except as may be provided by regulation, amortized premium will be allocated among, and treated as an offset to, interest payments.
 The basis reduction requirements of Section 1016(a)(5) of the Code apply to amortizable bond premium that reduces interest payments under Section 171 of the Code.
 Bond premium is generally amortized over the bond's term using constant yield principles, based on the purchaser's yield to maturity.
 Investors of any Offered Bond purchased with a bond premium should consult their own tax advisors as to the effect of such bond premium with respect to their own tax situation and as to the treatment of bond premium for state tax purposes.